Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 If you use your body, you can even duplicate yourself inside of a Memory Palace to create more space.

 This approach uses a mnemonic device called the Bridging Figure.
 It’s a principle taught in the Magnetic Memory Method Masterclass.

 The Ultimate Solar System Mnemonic

 In brief, I think the best mnemonic strategy for the planets is the Memory Palace technique.

 If you still like using planet acrostics, you can help yourself remember them better by stringing them out in a Memory Palace.
 Or you can explore the story and linking method.

-In all things, experimentation is important.
+In all things, experimentation with a wide variety of mnemonic strategies is important.